Chef Aggi Sverrisson talks Icelandic cuisine

 Icelandic cuisine has long been characterised by tradition and seasonality, two things championed by Iceland-born Aggi Sverrisson.
-After 20 years in the UK, he has now returned to his home patch as head chef at Moss Restaurant at The Retreat at Blue Lagoon
+After more than 20 years in the UK, he is now back on his home patch as head chef at Moss Restaurant at The Retreat at Blue Lagoon

 It’s important to be an advocate for the ingredients your location is famous for and Iceland has the world’s best fish.
 My dream meal is a beautifully prepared fresh fish dish – throw in some Icelandic langoustines and sea urchins and I’m very happy.
 The crucial element is that the ingredients are as fresh as possible.
 All over Iceland we have small fishing towns where you can find fresh, high-quality fish – the best is in the northwest, as the ocean is much colder, making the fish firmer.

 We are so lucky with our meat in Iceland – the lamb is truly the best I’ve tasted.
 A traditional dish that I remember eating a lot of when I was a child is kjötsúpa, a root vegetable and lamb soup, which you have in the winter and spring months.
 It’s the perfect example of Icelandic cookery – simplicity married with the best ingredients in the world.

 Tjöruhúsið is a low-key restaurant in Ísafjörður on the Westfjords of Iceland, where guests are seated family style shoulder to shoulder in a building that used to be a tar factory.
 It offers a catch-of-the-day fish-in-a-pan-style buffet, and might include fish soup, salted cod, plaice and cod tongue – all of which I recommend.